ThanksKilling: Production

+Release

+ThanksKilling premiered at Sacramento Horror Fest's Merry Scary Winter Horrorland Festival in December 8, 2008.
+The film later released on DVD in November 17, 2009.
+It took approximately a year to sell 1,000 discs, before clips from the film were spread via the internet and ultimately received a cult following.

 Reception

 ThanksKilling was called "cheerily awful" by Tom Russo of The Boston Globe.
 Mark Hughes of Forbes stated, "It's a comedy-horror movie, but even the humor is awful.
 But it's so darn awful that it doesn't even need Mystery Science Theater 3000 voice-over jokes to be entertainingly terrible.
 If you can enjoy laughing at a bad movie, definitely add this one to your list".
 DVD Verdict's Gordon Sullivan responded well to the film, writing, "In some ways there's nothing special about ThanksKilling—it's a typical slasher-style creature-feature where a group of college kids are menaced by a holiday themed killer who spouts one liners.
 However, ThanksKilling knows how to tickle the low-budget funny bone in particularly effective ways" and "The film itself is a campy low-budget horror flick that gets in and out in little over an hour, delivering the goods all the while.
 The extras are a little slight, but overall, this disc should please genre fans".
 In a negative review from The Badger Herald, Peter Culver writes, "Ultimately, there’s not much else to say about this mountainous pile of garbage.
-There’s more entertaining bad movies, there’s better movies about unlikely murderous animals and there’s better Thanksgiving movies.
-For your own sake, please just don’t".
+There's more entertaining bad movies, there's better movies about unlikely murderous animals and there’s better Thanksgiving movies.
+For your own sake, please just don't".

+Sequel

+It was followed by a 2012 sequel titled ThanksKilling 3, the $112,248 budget of which was raised through a Kickstarter campaign.
+The sequel similarly received a negative response from critics.

 Musical adaptation

-A musical adaptation of the film, titled ThanksKilling: The Musical, was created by Jeff Thomson, Jordan Mann and David Eck, premiered in Seattle in 2013, and off off-broadway at The Producers Club as part of the Festival of the Offensive in 2014, with Diana Huey, Gabriel Violett, Abe Goldfarb, Marissa Rosen, Jillian Gottlieb, David Errigo Jr., Mike Daly and Evan Woltz, Dad's Garage (Atlanta, GA 2015), Columbus, OH (2016) with Ryan Francis reprising his on-screen roll of Darren, with an additional showing at the 2017 Orlando International Fringe Theater Festival.
+A musical adaptation of the film, titled ThanksKilling: The Musical, was created by Jeff Thomson, Jordan Mann, and David Eck.
+It premiered in Seattle in 2013 and off-Broadway at The Producers Club as part of the Festival of the Offensive in 2014, with Diana Huey, Gabriel Violett, Abe Goldfarb, Marissa Rosen, Jillian Gottlieb, David Errigo Jr., Mike Daly and Evan Woltz.
+It also showed at Dad's Garage (Atlanta, Georgia, 2015) and in Columbus, Ohio (2016) with Ryan Francis reprising his on-screen role of Darren, with an additional showing at the 2017 Orlando International Fringe Theater Festival.